 From the outside, the building that hosts the Large Hadron Collider at CERN on the outskirts of Geneva is an impressive sight.

 The prominent brown dome structure looks even more impressive lit up at night.

-For those interested in science, there can be fewer experiences more awe-inspiring than a visit to this titan of physics.
+For those interested in science, not many experiences are as awe-inspiring as a visit to this Titan of physics.

 Organised tours and group visits are available, but check their website for availability beforehand.

 20- Palais des Nations, Geneva

 The Palais des Nations was built between the two world wars after Geneva became the official location of the League of Nations headquarters.